 - Origins Available:

 The surname Fencort was first found in Oxfordshire at Fencott (Fencot), a hamlet in the parish of Charltonupon-Otmore, union of Bicester, hundred of Ploughley.
 Conjecturally, the surname is descended from the tenant of the lands of Fencote, held by the Abbess of Fencote from the King, who was recorded in the Domesday Book census of 1086.
 Fencott and Murcott is a civil parish about 4 miles (6 km) south of Bicester in the Cherwell district of Oxfordshire.

 Early History of the Fencort family

-Another 167 words (12 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencort History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fencort research.
+Another 84 words (6 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencort History in all our PDF Extended History products and printed products wherever possible.

 Fencort Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fencote, Fencot, Fencott, Fencourt, Fencourte, Fencord and many more.

 Early Notables of the Fencort family (pre 1700)